stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/GuardianAncestor/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Rage
-Spectral warriors appear when you enter your rage to bolster your ranks.
-While you’re raging, the first attack before the start of your next turn that targets an ally within 10' receives -1d to the attack roll.
-You can instead choose to declare an ally within 10' to receive this protection before the end of your current turn.
-THis effect can only trigger once per round.
+*When you enter your rage, a spectral warrior appears to defend you and your allies.*

+While you’re raging, the time each round that you or an ally within 10 feet of you is targeted by an attack, the target receives +1d to its defences vs that attack.

+On your turn (or when you roll initiative), you can declare a specific creature to trigger this ability, or to not use it for the next round.
+This effect can only trigger once per round.
+The effect on the target ends early if your rage ends.

 ### Spirit Shield

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** Ancestral Protectors and 4 other Barbarian Talents
-The guardian spirits that aid you can provide supernatural protection to those you defend.
+*The guardian spirits that aid you can provide supernatural protection to those you defend.*

 Once per round, if you are raging and an ally that you can see within 30 feet of you takes damage, you can reduce that damage by 2d6 as a free action.

 This increases to 3d6 when you take your 3rd Guardian Ancestor talent and to 4d6 when you take your 4th Guardian Ancestor talent.